rizzen-yazston/composer-package-template/README.md

 Rizzen Yazston

 ## License
-This Composer template is released under the BSD-3-Clause license, see included LICENSE file.
+This Composer template is released under the MIT license, see included LICENSE file.